luigirizzo/netmap/WINDOWS/README.txt

-This directory contains Windows version of netmap, developed by Alessio Faina as part of his MS thesis at the Universita` di Pisa.
+This directory contains the Windows version of netmap, developed by Alessio Faina as part of his MS thesis at the Universita` di Pisa.

-This version is made of two kernel modules, that you should build as indicated in the "BUILD INSTRUCTIONS" section below.
+This version is made of two kernel modules, that should be built as indicated in the "BUILD INSTRUCTIONS" section below, which also build the standard netmap test program, pkt-gen.
-A test program, pkt-gen, is also supplied.

     netmap.sys
 	implements the netmap API, VALE switch, netmap pipes, monitor